qihexiang/anelsonia/README.md

 const { switcher } = createSwRtX<string, Request>()
     .route(
         "/hello/:<username>",
-        // As you use Get function to wrap the handler, the second parameter of handler is inferred as HttpReq Get(
+        // Using Get function means the extra arugment must have a method property with string type.
+        Get(
             ({ username }, req) =>
                 `hello, ${username} from, you send content: ${await req